 This classic shirtwaist dress, executed in a geometric diamond pattern of bold colors, is an early example of Norell’s emphasis on designing simple, elegant, and well-made clothes.
 The short-sleeved fitted bodice with lightly padded shoulders has self-fabric button closures in the front, as well as a side zipper.
 The neckline is finished with a narrow band that ties in a bow at the front.

-Sylvia Terner Mook; Vivian Mook Baer New York, New York; through (Stan Weaver, New York); given to the Indianapolis Museum of Art (1984).
+Sylvia Terner Mook; Vivian Mook Baer, New York, New York; through (Stan Weaver, New York, New York); given to the Indianapolis Museum of Art in 1984.